Welcome to Weston-under-Penyard CE Primary School EYFS Unit

 We have in-house support from agencies such as specialist speech and language therapy, health visiting and paediatric osteopathy, to ensure that your child progresses not just academically, but through ambitious developmental milestones.

 Our nursery benefits from a well-equipped setting, consisting of indoor and outdoor classrooms.
 Our school sits in the heart of the countryside and children benefit from a wholesome curriculum of tending to our edible garden and taking a short stroll to our school woodland.
 We also love to go out exploring - the Weston rolling hills, the local streams, local shops and anywhere else that piques our interests!
 We make the most of visitors on-site, even if they are busy working!
-The children also enjoy using our school facilities - our school hall, lending library, sporting facilities, our reception classroom and IT equipment.
+The children also enjoy using our school facilities - our school hall, lending library, sporting facilities, and IT equipment.

-What makes our Nursery unique?
+What makes our Early Years setting unique?

 Our wellbeing café offers children the opportunity to be involved in the preparation and eating of healthy food.
 Recently, we have made humous, healthy smoothies, vegetable wraps, and roasted squash as well as learning how to use a variety of tools and techniques.
 Throughout the year we use the Café space to introduce food from other cultures and celebrate festivals and special events.